cs50nestm/cs50labs/terminal/README.md

 ## Go Ahead Now and Experiment

 Now it's your turn to practice the terminal commands you just learned.
 Try using the `cd` and `ls` commands as you navigate through the directories in your workspace.
-Create a few new file and then move these files from one directory to another.
+Create a few new files and directories and then move these files from one directory to another.
 These skills will come in handy when you start working in the CS50 IDE!